How do I get to campus?

-Suggested parking areas include: Kevin P. Mahaney ’84 Center for the Arts parking lot, Old Chapel Road, behind McCardell Bicentennial Hall, behind Proctor Dining Hall (Hillcrest Road), Wright Theater parking lot, behind Allen Hall, behind Coffrin Hall, and along College Street (Route 125) and Route 30.
+Suggested parking areas include: Kevin P. Mahaney ’84 Center for the Arts parking lot, Old Chapel Road, behind McCardell Bicentennial Hall, behind Proctor Dining Hall (Hillcrest Road), Wright Theater parking lot, behind Allen Hall, behind Coffrin Hall, along College Street (Route 125), and along Route 30.

 Will there be on-campus transportation?